Siruguppa: River

 River Tungabhadra embraces the town from north-west.
 It is the main link between North and South Karnataka.
 Important sight seeing places along the river bank are Vasudhendra teertha vrindavana in Kenchanagudda, Shambhulingeshwara temple along Desnur road & Haragol ghat.
 The agriculture of the entire taluk is benefited by the river through irrigation.
-Vedavathi River joins Tungabhadra at Kududarhal village.
+Vedavathi River or Hagari river which originates in western ghat's Bababudangiri hills, flows through Chikkamagaluru, Chitradurga, Anantapur, & Ballari districts joins Tungabhadra river at Kududarhal or Siddaragonde village of Siruguppa taluk.
+Vedavathi river is also called as Hagari river in Ballari district as it flows through Hagari village of Ballari taluk.

 Transportation

 Siruguppa lies along NH-150A, which is the longest national highway in the state, connecting Jewargi to Chamrajanagar.
 The town is facilitated by the buses run by the Kalyana Karnataka Road Transport Corporation KKRTC, a subdivision of the Karnataka State Road Transport Corporation KSRTC for the Kalyana-Karnataka region.
 Siruguppa town is well connected by buses from Ballari, Adoni, Mantralaya, Tumkur, Hyderabad, Bengaluru, Mysuru, Shivamogga, Hiriyuru, Dharmastala, Anantapur, Raichur, vijayapura, Bidar, Yadagiri and kalaburgi.
 It has its own bus depot and private bus facilities are also available from Siruguppa to Bengaluru, Mysuru, Mangaluru and Hyderabad.

 Siruguppa does not have a railway station.
-The nearest station to the town is Adoni in Andhra Pradesh.
+The nearest station to the town is Sindhanur, and Adoni in Andhra Pradesh.
 The nearby stations are listed below.